 According to NRC license condition 11.5 pertaining to excursion monitoring, if the concentrations of any two excursion indicator parameters exceed their respective upper control limits or any one excursion indicator parameter exceeds its upper control limit by 20 percent, the excursion criterion is exceeded and a verification sample shall be taken from that well within 48 hours after results of the first analyses are received.
 If the verification sample confirms that the excursion criterion is exceeded, the well shall be placed on excursion status.
 If the verification sample does not confirm that the excursion criterion is exceeded, a third sample shall be taken within 48 hours after the results of the verification sample are received.
-If the third sample shows that the excursion criterion is exceeded, the well shall be placed on excursion status.
-If the excursion criterion is exceeded, the first sample are received.
+If the third sample shall be taken within 48 hours after the results of the verification sample are received.
+If the third sample shows that the excursion criterion is exceeded, the well shall be placed on excursion status the excursion criterion is exceeded, the well shall be placed on excursion status.
+If the third sample does not show that the excursion criterion is exceeded, the well shall be placed on excursion status.
+If the third sample does not show that the excursion criterion is exceeded, the well shall be placed on excursion status.
 If the third sample does not show that the excursion criterion is exceeded, the first sample shall be considered an error and routine excursion monitoring will be resumed (the well is not placed on excursion status).